 - Ensure that every vote cast is counted correctly

 Many reforms are needed to solve the electoral problems we continue to experience every election cycle.
 The first is providing a solid foundation upon which these reforms can be made.
-This solid foundation is an amendment that clearly protects an affirmative right to vote for every U.S. citizen.
+This solid foundation is an amendment that clearly protects an explicit right to vote for every U.S. citizen.